jcangas/version_info/README.md

 ### Overview

   VersionIinfo is a powerful and very lightweight gem to manage version data in your Ruby projects or other gems.

   VersionIinfo can manage a serie of predefined segments to build your version tag with the tipical structure X.X.X.X.
-  The values are stored in a yaml file, and supports custom values.
-Also, rake & thor tasks are   avaiable to simplify yaml file creation and update.
+  Their values are stored in a yaml file, and supports custom values.

+  Also rake & thor tasks are avaiable to simplify yaml file creation and update.

   Feel free to contact me about bugs/features

 ### Usage

 Include VersionInfo in your main project module (or class):